 It is likely for people who are due for their session of cardioversion to feel anxious about the procedure considering that electric shocks are a part of the treatment.
-Do not panic because here is a guide on what really happens while the procedure is on.
+Do not panic because there is a guide to what really happens while the procedure is on.

 The machine will then record the heart rhythm for as long as the procedure is on and deliver shocks to the heart so as to restore the normal rhythm of the heart.
 The machine can also help to pace the rhythms if it happens to beat slower than usual after the procedure is complete.

 Before delivering the electric shocks, the nurse or technician will insert an IV or intravenous line in the arm.
 This line is used to transfer medications to the patient that will make him/her sleep while the procedure is one.
 The medications will also prevent the patient from feeling pain from the electric shocks.
 Additional medicines may be administered through the IV line to restore the heart’s rhythm.

 After adequate sedation is provided, the procedure follows and takes only a few minutes to finish.
 Also, the healthcare provider will watch your heart rhythm as well as blood pressure closely when the procedure is on for any signs of complications.
 Should there be any complications, the team will take necessary measures to revive your health.

 Even though the procedure takes only a few minutes, you might have to delay your stay in the hospital for at least a few hours because of prep time and future monitoring after the procedure.